kits-ab/gakusei/README.md

 1. docker-compose build
 2. docker-compose up

-Once all the data has been transfer to Elasticsearch, shut down the containers with `Ctrl + c` to edit the Dockerfile.
+Once all the data has been transfered to Elasticsearch, shut down the containers with `Ctrl + C` to edit the Dockerfile.
 Uncomment the first command and uncomment the second command in the `Dockerfile`, then build and run Docker again using the two commands above.

 **Note 4:** You must run both commands after any changes that you make.
-You can shut down the docker containers with `ctrl + c` and start it up again only with the second command and you should still have the data in Elasticsearch.
+You can shut down the docker containers with `Ctrl + C` and start it up again only with the second command and you should still have the data in Elasticsearch.

 #### Inspecting the containers